hku-systems/owl/readme.md

 cd $GOPATH/src/github.com/google/syzkaller/
 make -j48
 ```
-Remember to edit the my.config file to fit your env.
-You can also add GOROOT and GOPATH to ~/.bashrc for convenience. <br>Then run syzkaller with
+Remember to edit the my.cfg file to fit your env. <br>
+You can also add GOROOT and GOPATH to ~/.bashrc for convenience. <br>
+Then run syzkaller with
 ```
 cd $GOPATH
 ./bin/syz-manager -config=my.cfg